 Some suggest that letting the soil dry almost completely before a large harvest will result in a more potent, flavorful leaf.
 If you choose to do this, immediately water post-harvest so that your plant isn’t too stressed out as it tries to sprout new foliage.

-Light, loamy soil is best for oregano, although soil with a slightly sandy consistency is fine too.
+Plant oregano in light, loamy soil, although soil with a slightly sandy consistency is fine too.
 It should be well drained to reduce the risk of various root or stem rots.
-Adding a little extra organic matter like a rich compost should provide most of the plant’s nutrient needs.
+Adding a little extra organic matter, like a rich compost, should provide most of the plant’s nutrient needs.

 Soil pH isn’t really a concern; your oregano will perform in a range from slightly acidic to slightly alkaline.
 Aim for a nice neutral range around 6-7 pH and you should be fine.
 A pH test kit can help you get a good sense of what your soil pH is.

-If you work in compost at the time of planting, your oregano may not need a whole lot of fertilizer.
+If you work in compost when you plant oregano, your oregano may not need a lot of fertilizer.
 But like most plants, it doesn’t hurt to give it an occasional feeding.
 Try not to go overboard, as too much nitrogen can fuel a sudden growth spurt and a lot of less flavorful leaves.

 Most pruning can be accomplished through regular harvesting.
 If you find yourself to not be harvesting a lot, though, consider occasionally snipping off stems just above a pair of leaf nodes.
 This will encourage your plant to bush out more and grow more densely.